Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 For the Whereby room URL you need to provide the link to the unlocked Whereby room that you created initially.
 Declare it as a constant named `ROOM_URL`.

-You can then use `localMediaOptions` parameter to control the access to the camera and microphone of the meeting participant.
-Here, you can set the video and audio properties to `true` to allow the app access to both devices:
+You can then use the `localMediaOptions` parameter to control access to the camera and microphone of the meeting participant.
+Here, you can set the `video` and `audio` properties to `true` to allow the app access to both devices:

 ```tsx

-import "./styles.css";
+import "./App.css";

-import { useRoomConnection } from "@whereby.com/browser-sdk/react";
+import { useRoomConnection, VideoView } from "@whereby.com/browser-sdk/react";

 // Put your room URL here.